 Is it easy to find a piece in a secondary market?
 How often you can see one appearance?
 How much the last is sold?
 Many many question raised, but who can tell, only time tells you later.

-In 1997, monometallic £2 coin went to bimetallic £2 coin and resized its weight as well, a big change of the modern British coinage.
+In 1997, a UK monometallic £2 coin was changed its own face to a bimetallic £2 coin and resized its weight as well, a big change of the modern British coinage since 1971.
 Of course, the Isle of Man followed suits without any gap in terms of time.
 There was a rumour either British one or the IOM one about portraits used in 1997.
-At the end of the day, however, it is NOT true about the rumour, just because we are too young too naive.
+At the end of the day, however, it is NOT true about the rumour, just because we are too young to naive.
 Here, we are going to cover and exploit the 1997 IOM portraits in depth, and sit tide and enjoy it.

-3 types of £2 IOM coin from 1997 are existed, virenium £2, bimetallic £2 (with small portrait) and bimetallic £2 (with large portrait).
-So, the first rumour it is.
-They mistakenly used a wrong portrait.
+3 different types of IOM £2 coin from 1997 are existed, virenium £2, bimetallic £2 (with small portrait) and bimetallic £2 (with large portrait).
+So, the first rumour it is: they mistakenly used a wrong portrait.
 No, you are wrong.
-Firstly, it is a connection between virenium and bimetallic (i.e., metals).
-Secondly, they keep things separate strictly between circulating coins and circulating commemorative coins during the period of sporting change theme and echoes British £2 coin same year.
-Thirdly, most important, it is to reflect the symbol of the Isle of Man triskelion (i.e, the three legs).
-It simply echoes the 1979 privy t and the tri-£1 coins set in 1979 as well.
+Firstly, it is a soft connection between virenium and bimetallic (i.e., metals).
+Secondly, they keep things separated strictly between circulating coins and circulating commemorative coins during the period of sporting change theme and echoes British £2 coin same year.
+Thirdly, most importantly, it is to reflect the symbol of the Isle of Man triskelion (i.e, the three legs).
+This simply echoes the 1979 privy t and the tri-£1 coins set in 1979 as well.

 1997 £2 Virenium Coin from the Isle of Man